jofrony/SingleNeuronSim/README.md

 # NEURON-practice
 Testing multicompartmental models and ion channel analysis

-One can either do a git clone or download the zip on the right hand side
+One can either do a git clone https://github.com/jofrony/NEURON-practice.git or download the zip on the right hand side under the clone or download - button

 To run the code you need some extra python modules: